 Remote Terminal Unit

 RTU stands for remote terminal unit and is used for remote telemetry and controlling of process.
-It is a microprocessor-based device that forms a connection with sensors, transmitters and other equipment.
+It is a microprocessor-based device that forms a connection with sensors, transmitters, and other equipment.

 The RTU when connected with sensors and monitors at the remote site allows transmission of data to the central station where the task of collecting and monitoring is performed.
 Generally, serial ports (like RS232) are used to form communication between RTU and central stations.

-Intellect Electronic Devices
+Intelligent Electronic Devices

 More specifically, IED is a device that consists of microprocessors and holds the ability to transmit and receive data or control to or from any external device.
 The external devices can be transducer, relays, control units, etc.